EPCCed/eidf-docs/docs/access/index.md

 Users with the appropriate permissions can also [use `ssh` to login to Virtual Desktop VMs](./ssh.md)

-### SSH Access to Secure Virtual Desktop Service
+## SSH Access to Secure Virtual Desktop Service

-SSH access to Secure Virtual Desktop VMs is **disabled** for security of the service, access is provided through the Guacamole web interface only.
+Remote SSH access to Secure Virtual Desktop VMs is **disabled** for security of the service, access is provided through the Guacamole web interface only.
 Access is described in the [Secure Virtual Desktop Quickstart](../services/securevirtualdesktop/quickstart.md) guide.

 ## SSH Access to Computing Services